The Ultimate Edger is listed as a multi-tool with six uses and five of the six being different from each other see picture.

 Few More Reasons Why I Like the Ultimate Edger

-- You can form a nice bottom edge lip that is great for glazing.
+- You can form a nice bottom-edge lip that is great for glazing.
 It’s like a safety ledge for beginners.

 - It has a nice grip to it that doesn’t slip out of my hands.

 - The hole in the middle of the edger is a nice plus.
 I have used it from time to time.
 It helps keep your grip secure if your hands are slippery.
-The hole also comes in handy if you store some of your tools on a hook for easy access like I do with my wire for cutting clay and calipers for measuring.
+The hole also comes in handy if you store some of your tools on a hook for easy access, like I do with my wire for cutting clay and calipers for measuring.

 - It’s great to have a single edge and double edge on the bottom to choose from.
 I like to switch from the single to double edges depending on the piece I’m making.

 - This 20-gauge steel does not bend.
 I like the sturdy feel of the edger in my hands.
-This is important especially when you have thrown a beautiful piece of pottery and you don’t want to mess up on the final touches.
+This is important, especially when you have thrown a beautiful piece of pottery, and you don’t want to mess up on the final touches.

 - The edger works best if go don’t go straight into the clay.
 Placing the edger on an angle will lessen the chance of marking up your piece.

 - If you don’t have much room between the bowl and the base, you can still get to the base with this tool by tilting the top of the edger down towards the wheel so the rest of the edger does not make a mark on the side of your bowl.
-Slip it in on a 45-degree angle and remove the clay from your foot.
+Slip it in at a 45-degree angle and remove the clay from your foot.

-- If you like to throw bigger or thicker pieces the Ultimate Edger does come in a larger size 5.25″ x 2.5″ It’s convenient to have different sizes to choose from.
+- If you like to throw bigger or thicker pieces, the Ultimate Edger does come in a larger size 5.25″ x 2.5″ It’s convenient to have different sizes to choose from.

 The Ultimate Edger quickly became one of my favorite tools when I throw.
-It’s a great little multi-tool for the beginner potter and the potter that’s been around for a while.
+It’s a great little multi-tool for the beginner and the potter that’s been around for a while.
 It is the perfect tool for making consistent rims or feet every time.